The Winter of Our Discontent: Plot summary

-In this manner, Ethan becomes able to control the covert dealings of the corrupt town businessmen and politicians, but he is confident that he will not be corrupted himself.
+In this manner, Ethan becomes able to control the covert dealings of the corrupt town businessmen and politicians, but he tells himself that he will not be corrupted.
 He considers that while he had to kill enemy soldiers in the war, he was never a murderer thereafter.

 Ethan learns that his son won honorable mention in a nationwide essay contest by plagiarizing classic American authors and orators, but when Ethan confronts him, the son denies having any guilty feelings, maintaining that everyone cheats and lies.
 Perhaps after seeing his own moral decay in his son's actions, and experiencing the guilt of Marullo's deportation and the death of Danny, Ethan resolves to commit suicide.
 His daughter, intuitively understanding his intent, slips a family talisman into his pocket during a long embrace.
 When Ethan decides to commit the act, he reaches into his pocket to find razorblades and instead finds the talisman.
 As the tide comes into the alcove in which he has sequestered himself, he struggles to get out in order to return the talisman to his daughter.